neurolit/edx-platform/docs/en_us/developers/source/xblocks.rst

 Runtime Features
 ~~~~~~~~~~~~~~~~

-These are properties and methods available on ``self.runtime`` when a view or handler is executed by the LMS.
+These are properties and methods available on ``self.xmodule_runtime`` when a view or handler is executed by the LMS.

 * anonymous_student_id: An identifier unique to the student in the particular course
   that the block is being executed in.
 The same student in two different courses